One International School Philippines

 Oriental Negros International School Philippines, stylised as ONE International School Philippines, is a British international school in Dauin, Negros Oriental, Philippines.
 It was established in 2010.

-The school is accredited to the Department of Education and is partnered with the UK Department for Education.
+The school is accredited by the Department of Education and is partnered with the UK Department for Education.
 It is also a member of the Council of British International Schools.
 As well as following a British curriculum, Philippine languages such as Visayan and Tagalog are also taught in the school.